CuckooDuo/CuckooDuo/README.md

 * `testbed` contains codes of CuckooDuo and the related algorithms implemented in our testbed (built with two servers and one programmalbe swtich connected through RDMA networks).

 * `workload` contains several small sample workloads, which can be directly used to run the codes in this project.
-We also provide a script to download all workloads used in our paper.
+We also upload all workloads used in our paper to Google Drive and provide [link](https://drive.google.com/file/d/1Y2WI6RYiPiWq6lNlhOusQbZMW1n89sBC/view?usp=share_link) to download them.
 All links and materials preserve anonymity.

 * More details can be found in the folders.